Coral Sea Commonwealth Marine Reserve - Management

 - NOTE: There are no changes to management arrangements in the marine reserves that existed prior to the establishment of the new reserves, that is, the same restrictions on activities will continue to apply even where those reserves have been incorporated into new reserves.

-The Director of National Parks has issued three general approvals for all new areas added to the Commonwealth marine reserve estate in the Coral Sea.
-These general approvals correspond to the area of the former Coral Sea Conservation Zone.
+The Director of National Parks has issued two general approvals for all new areas added to the Commonwealth marine reserve estate in the Coral Sea.
+These general approvals apply to the area of the former Coral Sea Conservation Zone and maintain the level of protection afforded to the area by the former Coral Sea Conservation Zone.
 Separate approvals have been issued for areas within former Commonwealth marine reserves, including the former Coringa-Herald National Nature Reserve and former Lihou Reef National Nature Reserve.

-The general approvals for the Coral Sea Commonwealth Marine Reserve provide for the following activities to continue while a management plan is prepared:
+The general approval for the Coral Sea Commonwealth Marine Reserve provides for the following activities to continue while a management plan is prepared:

 - Commercial fishing